 With so many different ways of contracting a Mosaic Virus, is there any way that one can stop their plant from becoming infected?

-SOLUTIONS TO AN INFECTED PLANT
+SOLUTIONS TO AN INFECTED PLANT WITH MOSAIC VIRUS

-PREVENTING PLANTS FROM BECOMING INFECTED
+PREVENTING PLANTS FROM BECOMING INFECTED BY THE VIRUS

 This involves ridding your plant collection of any infected organisms and preventing the spread of any viruses later down the road.

 The following notes are steps that you can take to prevent any of your houseplants from contracting this deadly virus.

-• Choose plants that are resistant to diseases such as Allium, Roses, Narcissus and Azalea
+• Choose plants that are resistant to diseases, such as Allium, Roses, Narcissus, and Azalea

 • Purchase all of your plants from a reputable source to ensure virus-free seeds and specimens